chromium/chromium/components/omnibox/bug-triage.md

   [below](#How-to-triage-alerts).

 Other team members are welcome to triage a bug if they see it before the the triage engineer.
-The triager owner will cycle among team members by arrangement.
+The triage engineer will cycle among team members by arrangement.

 ## How to triage chromium bugs